 You will be required to pay a minimum of 5% of the purchase price which will make up your down payment.
 This money should be easily accessible and will be forwarded to the bank as your financing is arranged.
 For the remainder, a mortgage will likely be required.
 Before you can begin your house-hunt, you must visit your lending institution and receive a ‘pre-approval’ for the outstanding funds required to purchase a home.

 Remember… the bank may be quick to lend money, but don’t forget that you will need to repay them… with interest.
-Jennifer and Nicole will help to ensure your budget aligns with your spending habits and help you carve out excess if need be to bring your home ownership dreams to reality.
+Jennifer will help to ensure your budget aligns with your spending habits and help you carve out excess if need be to bring your home ownership dreams to reality.

 Understanding the calculation

 There are plenty of online mortgage calculators that will quickly spit out a value for which you will be approved.
 Here is some terminology to explain how this number is generated:

 Principle #1: Gross Debt Service Ratio – Your monthly housing costs (including mortgage principal, interest, property taxes, and heating) should not exceed 32% of your gross monthly income.